 It really is a case of slow and steady wins the day.
 If you're going slow enough then you shouldn't do much damage even if you do have a minor bump!

 Don't be ashamed to get out and look or to have someone else see you back, especially if it's dark or raining - both of which make it much harder to see in your wing mirrors.

 Your mirrors will help you see any obstructions down either side of the van and your position against the kerb.

 Don't be afraid to get out and look if you are unsure of what is directly behind you.

 If your van has a long rear overhang (the part of the van body that sticks out behind the rear wheels), you need to watch out for when it swings around on very tight, low speed turns.

 The most common time for problems is during parking manoeuvres.
 If you have parked close alongside a wall or bollard, for example, you will need to pull forward and turn gently to move away.
 If you put full lock on from a standing start, you will probably hit the wall with the rear end of the van when it swings round.

-If you are parked against a wall or bollard, don't put full steering lock on from a standing start.
+If you are parked against a wall or bollard, don't put full steering lock on from a standing start move forwards first.